Best Cards without Foreign Transaction Fees in Canada 2024

 What is the most cost effective way to exchange currency?

-You’ll need to check out a few currency exchange options to work out which is most cost effective for you.
-Consider bank issued no foreign transaction fee cards, and also specialist travel cards from non bank providers like Wise which you can use to convert dollars to the currency you need, and to withdraw cash from ATMs in your destination.
+Consider bank issued no foreign transaction fee cards, and also specialist travel cards from specialist providers like Wise which you can use to convert dollars to the currency you need, and to withdraw cash from ATMs in your destination.

 Is it better to buy currency for the country you are visiting?